 Where is Catalina Island?

-Santa Catalina Island, often called Catalina Island, or just Catalina, is an island off the coast of Southern California. just 22 miles (35 km) south-southwest of Los Angeles.
+Santa Catalina Island, often called Catalina Island, or just Catalina, is an island off the coast of southern California only 22 miles (35 km) south-southwest of Los Angeles.
 The east end of the island is located at 33 degrees, 18’10″N, 118 degrees, 18’58″W.

 Catalina is part of the Channel Islands archipelago.
 The eight islands that make up the archipelago are divided into two groups — the Northern Channel Islands and the Southern Channel Islands.
 Catalina Island is one of the four Southern Channel Islands.